pleonova/pleonova.github.io/_posts/2020-05-16-shelter-in-place.md

 Too bad watching someone exercise on Youtube doesn't count.
 Walking from the couch to the kitchen back to the couch, then to my desk just doesn't add up to that many steps (it's less than 2k steps, but who's counting).

 I realized that I am a destination walker, I need purpose other than the walk itself.
 I used to walk to work when I got off the Caltrain in SF, not because I wanted exercise, but primarily because they moved the bus stop one street in the opposite direction of my office.
-I walked further to avoid paying extra parking costs.
+I walked further to avoid paying extra parking fees.
 I'd walk to the field where pickup ultimate was, and if it was possible to park any closer to the field, I would have.

 Nowadays if I get more than 6K steps, that's a good day (though that was also a good day before, it was just less effort).
 Maybe I should consider adopting a dog, that is if there are any left in shelters.
 I have now walked around my neighborhood more in the last 2 months than I have in the 4 years that I lived here (who knew there was such a nice residential area several blocks over and even a couple of "hidden" parks).